 While Alfred Watson seldom focused his lens on strangers, preferring instead to take pictures of his family, the images of those he did photograph captured not only the mood and physical details of his subjects, but their attitude and status in life as well.

-The endless toil of farm work can be seen in the face and hands of this farmer smoking a cigarette.
-Taken in the mid 1940s, the artist stopped for the photo because the man resembled his father.
+, Cigarette Break late 1940s The endless toil of farm work can be seen in the face and hands of this farmer smoking a cigarette.
+Taken somewhere in Venango Couny, PA, the artist stopped for the photo because the man resembled his father.

-From his scraped knee to the scratches on his face, it appears this boy was in quite a scrap.
-Taken home to his mother, the boy explained that another child had started the fight “for no reason at all.”
+, Defeated 1949 From his scraped knee to the scratches on his face, this young boy told his mother that another child had started the fight “for no reason at all.”

 Artist at Work, 1948 This image of Watson’s eldest daughter, Barbara, reveals a child engrossed in creating a work of art with her new set of watercolors.